TigerGold59/tiger-dyno/README.md

 ## How to add modules
 In the modules folder, add a folder with the name of your module.
 Then add a script to that folder called `main.js`.
 The script's `module.exports` should be an object with properties 'restrictions', 'functions', and 'cmd_manual'.

-Functions should be an object with the command name as the key and the function that executes when run as the value (arguments: message, client, Discord).
+Functions should be an object with the command name as the key and the function that executes when run as the value (arguments: message, client, Discord, prefix).
+The prefix will be passed to the command function upon execution.

 Restrictions should follow the normal format for a restrictions list (in comment at the top of `functions.js`).